Joy Buolamwini: Awards and honors

 In 2017, Buolamwini was awarded the grand prize in the professional category in the Search for Hidden Figures contest, tied to the release of the film Hidden Figures in December 2016.
 The contest, sponsored by PepsiCo and 21st Century Fox, was intended to "help uncover the next generation of female leaders in science, technology, engineering and math," and attracted 7,300 submissions from young women across the United States.

 Buolamwini delivered a TEDx talk at Beacon Street entitled How I'm fighting bias in algorithms.
 In 2018, she appeared on the TED Radio Hour.
 She was featured on Amy Poehler's Smart Girls in 2018.
 Fast Company magazine listed her as one of four "design heroes who are defending democracy online."
 She was listed as one of BBC's 100 Women in 2018.

 In 2019, Buolamwini was listed in Fortune magazine's 2019 list of the "World's 50 Greatest Leaders," where the magazine described her as "the conscience of the A.I. revolution."
 She also made the inaugural Time 100 Next list in 2019.
 In 2020, Buolamwini featured in a women's empowerment campaign by the clothing company Levi's for International Women's Day.
 She was also featured in the documentary Coded Bias.
 In 2020, an honoree of the Great Immigrants Award named by Carnegie Corporation of New York.

 In 2022, Buolamwini was named the ASQ Hutchens Medalist.
 In 2023, she was listed in the Time 100 AI.

-In June 9, 2024, Buolamwini was awarded an honorary Doctor of Science degree from Dartmouth College for her work in exposing biases in AI systems and preventing AI harms.
+On June 9, 2024, Buolamwini was awarded an honorary Doctor of Science degree from Dartmouth College for her work in exposing biases in AI systems and preventing AI harms.
 She was also invited as the keynote speaker for Dartmouth's 2024 Social Justice Awards.

 In November 2024, Buolamwini was awarded the Center for the Study of African American Religious Life (CSAARL) Octavia Butler Award in Computer Science.

 On March 14, 2024, Buolamwini was awarded the NAACP Archwell Foundation Digital Civil Rights Activist Award.
 In addition to this award, Buolamwini was given $100,000 to put towards new work in the field.

+In November 2025, Buolamwini attended a Vatican conference on the dignity of children in the age of artificial intelligence, where she presented a copy of Unmasking AI to Pope Leo XIV.